Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/facebook-ads.md

 ### Prerequisites

-To set up, you need the following:
+To set up this integration, you need the following:

 - `Facebook Ads Account ID` of the ad account you would like imported (https://www.facebook.com/business/help/1492627900875762)